Gordon-Sau/comp3151-Assn2/README.md

 - Use message id to identify duplicated messages (the process can ignore the new message with the same id)

+## Properties of the Pull Based Solution
+- A producer or a consumer can eventually produce or consume once the `Produce` or `Consume` is received by the buffer.
+- The producer sleeps when the buffer is full.
+The consumer sleeps when the buffer is empty.
+- Producers can produce in parallel and consumers can consume in parallel.

 ## Notes
 We did not use "persistence", "timeout" or "ask" in our programs since we think these are more complicated, and are not fundamental to actor model.